Multi-Cycle Assignment Problems with Rotational Diversity: Experimental Evaluation

-To generate problem instances, we follow the procedure by \authorcite{Pisinger1999}, as described in \authorcite{Fukunaga2011}, and extend it to the notion of compatibility and availability.
-Task weights are drawn from a uniform distribution (\(w_j \sim \mathcal{U}[10, 1000]\)), and the profits are either uncorrelated or weakly correlated.
-In the former case, profits are drawn from the same uniform distribution.
-In the latter case, the profits are calculated by \(p_{j} = w_j + \mathcal{U}[-99, +99]\,, \forall\,\jint\).
-The agents' capacities are set to 40--60\,\% of the tasks' weight, except for the last agent, whose capacity is set such that the total capacity equals half of the tasks' demand.
+To generate problem instances, we employ the procedure by \authorcite{Pisinger1999}, as described in \authorcite{Fukunaga2011}, and extend it to the notion of compatibility and availability.
+An instance is generated by first creating random tasks with weights from a uniform distribution ($w_j \sim \mathcal{U}[10, 1000]$).
+The profits of the tasks are either uncorrelated, i.e. profits are drawn from the same uniform distribution, or weakly correlated, i.e. the profits are calculated by $p_{j} = w_j + \mathcal{U}[-99, +99]\,, \forall\,\jint$.

+After generating the tasks, the agents $a_1, a_2, a_i, \dots, a_{m-1}$ are generated and set to 40--60\,\% of the tasks' weight.
+An exception is the last agent $a_m$, whose capacity is set such that the total capacity of all agents equals half of the tasks' demand.
 The instance sizes are 30/75, 15/45, and 12/48 agents, respectively tasks.
 For this generation scheme, a ratio \(|\T|/|\A|\) slightly larger than 2 leads to hard instances, while instances of higher ratios become easier to solve~\cite{Fukunaga2011}.
 The number of cycles is three times the number of tasks, to allow multiple assignments between tasks and agents, even if an agent has only capacity for one task.

 A notion of compatibility is implicit in the generation procedure.
 Tasks that do not fit into an agent's capacity are automatically incompatible.
 However, this skews the number of compatible tasks to those agents with high capacities, and puts more emphasis onto their assignments.